 4.)
 What is the standard of truth in your life to measure conduct?

 The Holy Scripture is unequivocally the only source and substance of truth.
-His Word alone is perfect and pure (Psalm 19:7-8), proven true (Proverbs 30:5-6), stands forever (Isaiah 40:7-8), never returns void (Isaiah 55:11), never passes away (Matthew 24:34-35), is breathed out by God (2 Timothy 3:26); believers cannot live without (Mathew.
-4:4), and never wrong (Titus 1:2).
+His Word alone is perfect and pure (Psalm 19:7-8), proven true (Proverbs 30:5-6), stands forever (Isaiah 40:7-8), never returns void (Isaiah 55:11), never passes away (Matthew 24:34-35), and is breathed out by God (2 Timothy 3:26).
+Additionally, believers cannot live without His Word (Mathew 4:4), and the Bible is never wrong (Titus 1:2).
 When a person casts doubt on God’s Word, they are partaking of the same execrable act performed by the Devil in the garden when he said: “You will not surely die.
 For God knows that when you eat of it your eyes will be opened, and you will be like God, knowing good and evil” (Genesis 3:5).
 If a person professes to be a Christian, they must embrace purity and not pollution.
-Charles Spurgeon provides an analogy of a pig to explain:

 There is a disparity between true Christianity and counterfeit Christianity.
 True Christianity is where a believer yields and submits to Scripture as the sole source of truth that constitutes salvation.
 Counterfeit Christianity devalues the Bible as a verbose book that has good stories that are emblematic with virtue, but not inerrant.
-If a person is not subjugated to the Bible, and without a reasonable doubt believes that the Holy Scripture is the infallible Word of God, then here is an important message: you are not a Christian because you have nothing to measure your Christianity upon!
+If a person is not subjugated to the Bible, and doe not believe that the Holy Scripture is the infallible Word of God, then here is an important message that must be told to this person: you are not a Christian because you have nothing to measure your Christianity upon!
 This is why no one can deny the truth of Scripture.
 If someone dares to contend with God’s Word, it is not because the Word of God contradicts itself; it is because the Word of God contradicts them.

 What are some common excuses in the church that professing Christians will make to neglect obeying the Scripture?
 Here are a few examples: